-1.Go to Call Feature > Call Recording > Policy.
+- 1. Go to Call Feature > Call Recording > Policy. - 2.
+Click New.

-2.Click New.

-GUI field Description Recording Policy , Name Enter a name for this configuration.
+GUI field Description Recording Police су Name Enter a name for this configuration.
 Enable Select to activate this configuration.
 Description Select the category of calls you want to record: by phone number, department, user group, trunk, or queue.
 Caller number pattern This option appears if you select By Phone Number for Description .
 Enter the number pattern to match the callers' phone numbers following the pattern: ^[0-9XNZ][^\.]\$ where X=(0-9), Z=(1-9), and N=(2-9).
-For more information, see Configuring PBX options.
+For more information, see Configuring PBX options on page 110.
 The phone calls from the numbers matching the pattern will be recorded.
 Dialed number pattern This option appears if you select By Phone Number for Description .
 Enter the number pattern to match the dialed phone numbers following the pattern: ^[0-9XNZ\.]\$ where X=(0-9), Z=(1-9), and N=(2-9).

-GUI field Description For more information, see Configuring PBX options.
-The phone calls to the numbers matching the pattern will be recorded.
-D Pepartment This option appears if you select By Department for Description .
+For more information, see Configuring PBX options on page 110.

+GUI field Description The phone calls to the numbers matching the pattern will be recorded.
+Department This option appears if you select By Department for Description .
 Select the extension department of which you want to record the calls.
 You can add a new department or modify an existing one.
-For more information, see Creating extension departments.
-G Group This option appears if you select By User Group for Description .
+For more information, see Creating extension departments on page 199.
+Group This option appears if you select By User Group for Description .
 Select the user group of which you want to record the calls.
 You can add a new group or modify an existing one.
-For more information, see Creating user groups. Т runk This option appears if you select By Trunk for Description .
+For more information, see Creating user groups on page 199.
+Trunk This option appears if you select By Trunk for Description .
 Select the trunk of which you want to record the calls.
 You can add a new trunk or modify an existing one.
-For more information, see Configuring Trunks.
-Q Queue This option appears if you select By Queue for Description .
+For more information, see Configuring trunks on page 210.
+Queue This option appears if you select By Queue for Description .
 Select the call queue of which you want to record the calls.
-For more information, see Creating call queues and queue groups.
-D Pirection This option appears if you select By Queue for Description .
+For more information, see Creating call queues and queue groups on page 240.
+Direction This option appears if you select By Queue for Description .
 Select the direction of call queue of which you want to record the calls.

-GUI field Description

-Record ratio Enter the recording percentage.
+Record ratio Enter the file compression percentage for the recording.
+The larger the percentage, the better the sound quality.
 Retention duration Enter the days for which you want to keep the recordings.
 File name format Select the format of the downloaded recorded call files generated under this policy.
-The file format is useful when you filter downloaded recorded call files by going to
+The file format is useful when you filter downloaded recorded call files in Monitor > Storage.
+See Viewing recorded call and fax storage on page 39.

-Status > Storage.